LiYanan2004/RichText/README.md

 # RichText

-A Supplementary TextView for SwiftUI that provides better text selection experience, as well as enabling native view embedding using declarative syntax.
+A supplementary TextView for SwiftUI that provides better text selection experience, as well as enabling native view embedding using declarative syntax.

 Powered by **TextKit 2**.
-Requires Xcode 26 or later to build.

-## Requirement
+## Requirements

+- Xcode 26.0+
 - iOS 17.0+
 - macOS 14.0+